CyrilCermak/modular_architecture_on_ios/README.md

 and sniff the secrets from the network.
 Considering, the SSLPinning was in a place like it should.
 In any case, it will take much more effort than just dumping binary strings that contain secrets.

+If taking it a step further, in an ideal scenario all application's secrets should be used by the backend.
+The front end mobile client should be free of those secrets, however, for directly integrated SDK's like GoogleMaps or any vendor's SDKs the keys are sometimes necessary.

 About two years ago me and my colleague Jörg Nestele had a look at the problem and over few weekends we came out with an open-source project